-The Health Science Library can assists the students in getting assistance with library resources, instruction, searches, and research support.
-Visit the website: https://guides.library.stonybrook.edu/health-professions

-Safety at Stony Brook University: The following website link gives important information about safety on campus. http://www.stonybrook.edu/sb/safety.shtml
+The Health Science Library can assist the students in getting assistance with library resources, instruction, searches, and research support.
+Visit the website: Research & Subject Guides at Stony Brook University Safety at Stony Brook University: The following website link gives important information about safety on campus.
+Safety and Preparedness | Family Services and Support